Extentfx/Luau-Interpreter/README.md

-# Roblox External Interpreter Server
+# External Interpreter Server

-This project is a simple HTTP server that receives messages from Roblox and evaluates basic Lua-like math expressions (or echoes strings).
-It enables you to offload interpreting logic from Roblox to an external service, perfect for building a remote Lua emulator or math evaluator.
+This project is a simple HTTP server that receives messages from webhooks and evaluates basic Lua-like math expressions (or echoes strings).
+It enables you to offload interpreting logic from the webhook to an external service, perfect for building a remote Lua emulator or math evaluator.

 ---

 ## 🧑‍💻 Features

-* Receives POST requests from Roblox using `HttpService`
+* Receives POST requests from your application using `HttpService`
 * Evaluates safe math expressions (e.g. `2 + 3 * (4 - 1)`)
 * Echoes back non-math strings
 * Written in Node.js with Express